Skip to content

 “What?”
 I thought.
 “Forgive the terrorists who killed thousands that day?
 No way!”
 I was so shocked that just the thought of forgiving them made me sick.
 My characters in The Friendship Trilogy feel the same way.

-Over the past nine years, that jolt and some related soul-searching stimulated my story to grow into three novels: Friendship (available now); The Power of Love (available in December, 2024) ; and The Epidemics (available in 2025).
+Over the past nine years, that jolt and some related soul-searching stimulated my story to grow into three novels: Friendship (available now); The Power of Love (available in June, 2025); The Epidemics (available in 2026).
 Two of the characters that I met in storyland (Donna and Susan and their struggles with rape, deceit and homophobia) became so compelling that I didn’t get to the storyline about my mother and me until the third novel.

 The Friendship Trilogy focuses on two questions: “How did that Bible get there?” and “What does it mean to forgive yourself, others and God in an era marked by civil rights, the Vietnam War, same-sex marriage, polarization, racism, terrorism and pandemics?